13 Shopify Competitors And Alternatives In 2025

 • Reward program to increase the number of purchases

-All crucial metrics are available at a glimpse.
+All crucial metrics are available at a glance.
 See which product is generating the most revenue, how customers are interacting with your website, and compare total sales on a monthly/weekly/daily basis.

 If you have two or more team members managing orders, you can assign them specific roles and separate access to the dashboard.